PedroFellipeAntunes/halftone-java/README.md

 ## How It Works

-Below is a high-level overview of the halftone algorithm (example based on line/sine patterns):
+Below is a high-level overview of the halftone algorithm:

 1. **Kernel Generation**
    - Divide the image into square blocks (“kernels”), each rotated by the chosen angle.
-   - For each kernel, sum up the RGB values and compute the average.
+   - For each kernel, sum the RGB values and compute the average.

    <p align="center">
      <img src="images/steps/Step1.png" width="650" alt="Step 1: Kernel Generation">
    </p>

-   Try out my simulation in real time of the kernel calculation by running the `kernel_simulator.html`!

 2. **Luminance Calculation**
    - Within each kernel, convert the average color to luminance.